Skip to Content

 2. Interfacing to relay boards – You can use IO expanders to connect relay boards to the Arduino.
 Relay boards usually contain 4 to 16 relays on board.
 Each relay needs a dedicated GPIO pin to control them.
 IO expanders come in handy in these situations too.
 For more information, see our post Using a Relay With Arduino.

-Step-By-Step Instructions To Connect The MCP23017 IO Expander With Arduino UNO
+Step-By-Step Instructions To Connect The GPIO Expander MCP23017 With Arduino UNO

 In this section, we will build a project using Arduino UNO and the IO Expander MCP23017.